-Suitability of staff, supply staff, and proprietors
+Suitability of staff and proprietors

 The school makes appropriate checks to ensure the suitability of staff and proprietors and a register is kept as required.
-Visitors to boarding accommodation are appropriately supervised.
+Visitors to boarding accommodation are appropriately supervised and the school's arrangements for guardianship are suitably managed.